 Collaborative Separation Agreements Aren’t for Everyone

 Neither spouse can be compelled to engage in the process.
 Upon committing to do so, each party and their respective lawyers will be asked to review and sign a participation agreement.
 A refusal to sign or a breach of the commitment agreement immediately terminates the process.

 A spouse with intent to obfuscate their financial circumstances or to mislead the participants will cause prompt closure of the process.
 The likely turn will be to court where financial disclosure is mandatory drawing cost sanctions for failure to meet the statutory requirement.

 Sometimes heated discussions or emotional flare-ups occur and understandably so.
 This may be a very difficult time and legal issues can be overwhelming and confusing.
 Separation disrupts work /life/ health routines.
-To get back on track, the involvement of a facilitator will be to manage and redirect communications from a harmful past to constructive future -looking new paths.
+To get back on track, the involvement of a facilitator will be to manage and redirect communications from a harmful past to a constructive future-looking new path.

 Collaborative Separation Agreements & Negotiation in Toronto

 If you choose to proceed with a collaborative separation agreement, you will want an experienced professional to guide you through the process and lead negotiation efforts.
 Lorisa Stein is an experienced family law lawyer who has been practices, mentors, and teaches the collaborative process.